AI Workshop: learn to build apps with AI →

 I normally use the GitHub Desktop app to interact with my GitHub account, the only place I use for Git repositories for all my code and websites.

-But there are times you need to use the git command line, or perhaps the Git integration in VS Code.
+But there are times when you need to use the git command line, or perhaps the Git integration in VS Code.

 Without these steps, you’d get an authentication issue if you try.